 The service has a very conventional feature set: apps for Windows, Mac, iOS and Android (no manual setup), OpenVPN support with AES-256 encryption, a kill switch to block your internet connection if the VPN drops, and a claimed zero logging policy (more on that later).

-The UltraVPN network is of a decent size with 100+ locations spread across more than 50 countries.
+The UltraVPN network is a decent size with 100+ locations spread across more than 60 countries (that's not far off the likes of ExpressVPN and NordVPN).
 Most servers support P2P, too, a welcome plus.
-UltraVPN doesn't say anything about who owns or manages the network, but we noticed it was using a few Windscribe servers.
+UltraVPN doesn't say anything about who owns or manages the network, but we noticed it appeared to be using Windscribe servers.

-Support options are more varied than usual, with contact methods including phone, email and live chat.
+Support options are more varied than usual, with contact methods including phone (for billing only), email and live chat.

 - Want to try UltraVPN?
 Check out the website here